midusi/cacic2019-handshapes/README.md

 ### Dense Net

 We implemented Densenet using squeeze and excitation layers in tensorflow 2 for our experiments.
-To see its implementation go to (https://github.com/okason97/DenseNet-Tensorflow2).
+To see its implementation go to [densenet](https://github.com/okason97/DenseNet-Tensorflow2).

-For more information about densenet please refer to the original paper (https://arxiv.org/abs/1608.06993).
+For more information about densenet please refer to the [original paper](https://arxiv.org/abs/1608.06993).

 #### Training